wfl Python Toolkit for Creating Machine Learning Interatomic Potentials and Related Atomistic Simulation Workflows: Introduction

 Machine-learning interatomic potentials (MLIPs) have recently flourished, also enabled by the large amounts of data producible by modern HPC resources.
 These models are fitted to electronic structure data to approximate the reference potential energy surface (PES) at a much lower computational cost.
 In addition to relatively few (100s-1000s), but computationally expensive (hours-months) reference data evaluations, such workflows also require considerably cheaper (micro-miliseconds), but substantially more numerous (10~000s-100~000s) energy and force evaluations, which is a mode of operation not targeted by the currently existing packages.
-Filling this niche, we introduce the \wfl package in this work.
+Filling this niche, \ch{in this work} we introduce the \wfl \ch{and \py{ExPyRe}} package\ch{s}.

-The aim of the \wfl package is to support high-throughput execution of the wide variety of tasks encountered in MLIP fitting and atomistic simulation workflows.
-In our projects, we rely extensively on the broad range of tools available through the Atomic Simulation Environment~\cite{larsen2017atomic} (ASE) and thus have built \wfl as a lightweight extension to ASE-based scripts with low barrier of entry for those already used to developing atomistic simulations with Python and ASE.
+The aim of the \wfl package is to support high-throughput execution of the wide variety of tasks encountered in MLIP fitting and atomistic simulation workflows. \ch{The \py{ExPyRe} package handles the (remotely) queued execution of Python functions and while used extensively in \py{wfl}, it is independent and can be applied to any Python function.} In our projects, we rely extensively on the broad range of tools available through the Atomic Simulation Environment~\cite{larsen2017atomic} (ASE) and thus have built \wfl as a lightweight extension to ASE-based scripts with low barrier of entry for those already used to developing atomistic simulations with Python and ASE.
 The focus of \wfl is less on reproducibility and more on flexibility and ease of development.
 The main tools, namely input/output abstraction, autoparallelization, and remote execution, are lower-level than those in most of the existing packages and are more developer- rather than user-focused.
 To facilitate this, we select formats that allow workflow steps to be human-inspectable, and do not rely on client-server databases for ease of operation on restrictive centrally managed HPC clusters.
-While \wfl includes a substantial number of modular functions already wrapped in \wfl functionality, we emphasise that \py{wfl}-based workflows are easily extendable with new \emph{operations}, which can then automatically gain \py{wfl}'s autoparallelisation and remote execution functionalities.
+While \wfl includes a substantial number of modular functions already wrapped in \wfl functionality, we emphasise that \ch{any MLIP fitting framework with a Python or command line interface can be integrated into} \py{wfl}-based workflows\ch{.
+They are also} easily extendable with new \emph{operations}, which can then automatically gain \py{wfl}'s autoparallelisation and\ch{, via \py{ExPyRe},} remote execution functionalities.

 In Section \ref{sec:introduction:requirements} we describe key principles guiding the design of \py{wfl} and give a general outline of the main types of tools provided by \py{wfl}.
 Section \ref{sec:using_by_example} contains a number of code snippet examples for using various higher-level functions already implemented in \py{wfl}.
 Finally, Section \ref{sec:writing_functions} shows how to implement new operations by wrapping functions using the low-level \py{wfl} functionality.
 The online documentation (\url{libatoms.github.io/workflow}) and docstring-based documentation have more complete examples and include an exhaustive list of available functionalities and optional arguments.